do-adams/nes-auth-blog/README.md

 To run an instance of nes-auth-blog simply run the `npm install` and `npm start` commands in the root of the repository directory and open a browser window to `http://localhost:3000/`.

-The default credentials to access the blog are username `admin` and password `root`.
+The default credentials to access the blog are username `admin` and password `root`. **Please remember to remove the default credentials before deploying**.

 ### Configuration